Quickguides

 There is no necessity to require reasons and if reasons are not required, an expert can fulfil his or her obligation simply by answering the question.
 If, however, it is accepted that the users of commercial contracts are likely to want to be satisfied that the determination is supported by reasoning that is sufficiently adequate to be understood by company management, it is likely that reasons will be required to be provided by the expert.
 Inevitably, those reasons will be scrutinised by the unsuccessful party to determine if a basis exists to challenge the determination.

-The meaning of “sufficient reasons” obliges the expert to disclose what he or she did, only to the extent necessary to enable the parties, to see whether the expert has complied with the requirements of the clause by having regard to the matters to which he or she was obliged to have regard, and by disregarding the matters which he or she was obliged to disregard.
+The meaning of “sufficient reasons” obliges the expert to disclose what they did, only to the extent necessary to enable the parties to see whether the expert has complied with the requirements of the clause by having regard to the matters to which they were obliged to have regard, and by disregarding the matters which they were obliged to disregard.

 ENDNOTES